dereklarson/nnGen/examples/CIFAR-10/README.md

 * `PrepLabels.py` -- this produces a pickled numpy array of the labels
 * `build_CIFAR10_dataset.py` -- combines the data, labels with some info to make a "Dataset"

-`nnTrain.py` will look for `Dataset` when running, as well as "Structure".
+`Main.py` will look for `dataset` when running, as well as "structure", so either rename the latter or you can pass it in as:

+$ ./Main.py -S sample1_struc

+I also include 'sample1_cp' which is a checkpoint file which can be loaded ('-f') to set the network parameters to their trained values.

 ###Comparison

-The included `sample_log_train` is an example of output during a training run which achieves < 21% test error in under 20 minutes on a GeForce GTX 660.
+The included `sample1_log` is an example of output during a training run which achieves ~ 13% test error in around 200 epochs, 3 hours, on a GeForce GTX 660.

-Here is Alex K.'s cuda-convnet page, compare to the 26% "fast results" example:
+Here is Alex K.'s cuda-convnet page, compare to the 13% example:

 	https://code.google.com/p/cuda-convnet/

+A few differences:
+* Alex's used a training/validation/test split, with multistaged training
+* Alex's GPU setup runs ~2-3 faster